Bachfischer/bachfischer.github.io/_posts/2022-01-25-testing-the-robustness-of-learned-index-structures.md

 In the experiments, PGM-Index performs worst with a mean lookup time of > 50 nanoseconds.
 This is most likely due to the fact that PGM-Index is optimized for large-scale data workloads and exhibits subpar performance in this microbenchmark because the dataset consists of only 1000 keys.

-The consider the results from this research to be a highly interesting study of the robustness of learned index structures.
+I consider the results from this research to be a highly interesting study of the robustness of learned index structures.
 The poisoning attack and microbenchmark described in this post are open-source and can be easily adapted for future research purposes.
 If you have any further thoughts or ideas, please let me know!